Chart Color Schemes

 Waratah displays a diverse mix of dwelling types, with a higher proportion of rental properties than the broader region

-Waratah's dwelling structures, as per the latest Census, consisted of 62.5% houses and 37.5% other dwellings (semi-detached, apartments, 'other' dwellings).
-In comparison, Non-Metro NSW had 82.6% houses and 17.4% other dwellings.
-Home ownership in Waratah was at 22.4%, with the rest being mortgaged (29.4%) or rented (48.2%).
-The median monthly mortgage repayment in the area was $1,827, higher than Non-Metro NSW's average of $1,733.
-The median weekly rent figure was recorded at $350, compared to Non-Metro NSW's $330.
-Nationally, Waratah's mortgage repayments were lower than the Australian average of $1,863, and rents were less than the national figure of $375.
+Waratah's dwelling structure, as recorded in the latest Census, consisted of 62.5% houses and 37.5% other dwellings (semi-detached, apartments, 'other' dwellings).
+This compares to Regional NSW's 82.6% houses and 17.4% other dwellings.
+Home ownership in Waratah was at 22.4%, with the rest of dwellings either mortgaged (29.4%) or rented (48.2%).
+The median monthly mortgage repayment in Waratah was $1,827, higher than Regional NSW's average of $1,733.
+The median weekly rent figure in Waratah was recorded at $350, compared to Regional NSW's $330.
+Nationally, Waratah's mortgage repayments were lower than the Australian average of $1,863, while rents were less than the national figure of $375.

 Frequently Asked Questions - Housing